QasimWani/LeetHub/README.md

 <p> <strong>1.</strong> Recruiters <em>want</em> to see your contributions to the Open Source community, be it through side projects, solving algorithms/data-structures, or contributing to existing OS projects.<br>
 As of now, GitHub is developers' #1 portfolio.
 BaekjunHub just makes it much easier (autonomous) to keep track of progress and contributions on the largest network of engineering community, GitHub.</p>

-<p> <strong>2.</strong> There's no easy way of accessing your leetcode problems in one place! <br>
+<p> <strong>2.</strong> There's no easy way of accessing your BOJ problems in one place! <br>
-Moreover, pushing code manually to GitHub from Leetcode is very time consuming.
+Moreover, pushing code manually to GitHub from BOJ is very time consuming.
 So, why not just automate it entirely without spending a SINGLE additional second on it? </p>

 ## How does BaekjunHub work?